Raul Gureden (Voiced by Go Inoue)

 - Undying Loyalty: The three homunculi to Duminuss; subverted in Original Generation during Duminuss' Last Stand.

 - Wouldn't Hurt a Child: Played with in Reversal - Duminuss created the homunculi as children believing people will hesitate to fight a child.
 Averted when they sacrifice their "mind" to heal their badly injured master, forcing players to kill them.

 - You Gotta Have Blue Hair: Pink for Tis, deep blue for Despinis

-- Back from the Dead, Came Back Wrong: It'd use these as a means to antagonize the heroes by reviving two supposedly dead characters.
-In Reversal, it's Master Asia; in Original Generation, it's Lamia Loveless (though more of a case of salvaging a Not Quite Dead person).
+- Back from the Dead, Came Back Wrong: It'd use these as a means to antagonize the heroes by reviving two supposedly dead characters - in Reversal, it's Master Asia; in Original Generation Gaiden, it's Lamia Loveless (though more of a case of salvaging a Not Quite Dead person).

 - Beta Test Baddie: Implied in Original Generation Gaiden by Dark Brain, who calls Duminuss correctly as "Dynamis 3", the notion that Duminuss is but one of many other examples of this in The Multiverse created and sent out to seek the Twelve Keys.

 - Evil Matriarch: Apparently this is what it is, if one believes it's a "she".
 It doesn't help that Duminuss has a Cross Dressing Voice.

 - One-Winged Angel: Two moments of this in Reversal

 - More Than Mind Control: In Original Generation Gaiden, Duminuss resorts to this to control Lamia since normal reprogramming isn't enough, yet it misses one tiny black box which ends up enabling her to recover.

 - Smug Snake: In Original Generation Gaiden, Duminuss works with fellow Smug Snake Mizal Touval.